-Patricia Tan Openshaw is a partner of Gibson, Dunn & Crutcher LLP and a member of the firm’s Energy & Infrastructure, Global Finance, Mergers & Acquisitions and Capital Markets Practice Groups.
+Patricia Tan Openshaw, a Registered Foreign Lawyer (New York) in Hong Kong and a partner of Gibson, Dunn & Crutcher LLP, is a member of the firm’s Energy & Infrastructure, Global Finance, Mergers & Acquisitions and Capital Markets Practice Groups.
 Ms. Openshaw focuses her practice on project development and finance, mergers and acquisitions, and banking and finance transactions in the energy and infrastructure sector.

 She has substantial experience representing developers, sponsors, contractors, lenders, government agencies and offtakers in connection with the development, financing, and restructuring of power, rail, toll road, water, casinos and other infrastructure projects.
 She advises Asian and U.S. companies in cross-border acquisitions, private equity investments and divestitures of energy and infrastructure assets throughout the region.
 She has also advised on financings involving commercial banks, export credit agencies, multilateral agencies, private equity funds and Rule 144A/Regulation S offerings and private placements.
 She has handled energy and infrastructure transactions in Australia, Africa, China, Fiji, India, Indonesia, Korea, Myanmar, Pakistan, Philippines, Singapore, Thailand, Vietnam and the United States.